2023 Most Popular Psychology Master's Degree Schools in Virginia

 Check out the psychology master's degree programs at these schools if you want to attend one of the most popular in Virginia.

 Our 2023 rankings named Liberty University the most popular school in Virginia for psychology students working on their master’s degree.
-Liberty University is a fairly large private not-for-profit school located in the city of Lynchburg.
+Liberty University is a very large private not-for-profit school located in the city of Lynchburg.

 Women make up 79% of the psychology majors at the school.